matwerber1/aws-cdk-sso-user-management/README.md

 ### Helper methods to reduce repetitive work

 The native CloudFormation resources and CDK constructs for adding users to groups or adding a group to multiple accounts is tedious, as each one of these user-group or group-account-permissionset combinations is its own CloudFormation/CDK resource.
 I added some helper methods to abstract a lot of this away.

+## Available constructs and methods

+### SsoUser

+Uses AWS `identitystore` APIs in a custom CloudFormation resource to create, update, and delete existing SSO users.

+Within the Lambda function ([lambda_functions/sso_user/index.py](sso/constructs/lambda_functions/sso_user/index.py)) source code, you can further customize behavior using the following configuration variables:

+- `ALLOW_CREATE_REQUEST_TO_IMPORT_EXISTING_USER [default=True]` - supports "importing" an existing SSO user by creating an instance of `SSOUser` with a username, first name, last name, and email address that is identical to an existing user.

+- `ALLOW_DELETE_USERS [default=False]` - If an `SsoUser` declaration is removed or the stack is deleted, this value determines whether the SSO user will actually be deleted.
+Default value is `False` to err on the side of caution.
+Perhaps adding a per-user `retention_policy` setting to the SsoUser constructor properties and passing it's value to the Lambda function for each user would be better (it'd certainly be more in-line with typical CloudFormation & CDK)... but I opted for the current approach because - at least in my environment - there aren't many users, they should never be deleted (at least, not in any forseeable future), and I didn't want to risk an inadvertent mistake or stack deletion suddenly locking everyone out.

+`RETURN_DELETE_SUCCESS_EVEN_IF_DELETE_NOT_ALLOWED [default=True]` - If an SsoUser is removed from a stack but `ALLOW_DELETE_USERS=False`, should we fail the stack update or allow it to proceed?
+Similar to above, maybe a better approach is to use a per-user `retention_policy` setting.

+### SsoGroup

+Creates a new instance of an SSO Group from `aws_cdk.aws_identitystore.CfnGroup`, or allows you to create an SsoGroup from an existing group with `from_existing_group()`.

+Once you've created an SSOGroup, the following helper methods are available for the group:

+- `add_user()` - a convenience wrapper around `aws_cdk.aws_identitystore.CfnGroupMembership` that adds a single `SsoUser` to the group's membership.

+- `add_users()` - allows you to pass a list of `SsoUser` objects and adds each of them to the group.

+### SsoPermissionSet

+Creates a new instance of an SSO Permission Set from `aws_cdk.aws_identitystore.CfnPermissionSet`, or allows you to create an SsoPermissionSet from an existing group with `from_existing_group()`.

+Once you've created an SsoPermissionSet, the following helper methods are available for the permission set:

+- `grant_to_group_for_account()` - a convenience wrapper around `aws_cdk.aws_identitystore.CfnAssignment` that grants a single SsoGroup permission to use the SsoPermissionSet with a specific AWS account ID.

+- `grant_to_user_for_account()` - a convenience wrapper around `aws_cdk.aws_identitystore.CfnAssignment` that grants a single SsoUser permission to use the SsoPermissionSet with a specific AWS account ID.

+- `grant_to_user_for_accounts()` - accepts an SsoUser and list of AWS account IDs and gives the user permission to use the permission set for each of the accounts.

 ## Quickstart